emacthegreat/emacthegreat.github.com/_posts/2019-10-24-tech-books-to-read-this-fall.md

 #### 3) The Myth of the Strong Leader in the Modern Age

-Whether it’s meals or books, I always like trying to save best for last.
+I always like trying to save best for last.
 This book is famous for summarizing that leadership is NOT a dichotomy of the strong or resilient versus the weak.
 It challenges how we question leaders and what contributes to people or citizens viewing them with such authority.
 Hint: It turns out that despite what we think, it isn’t always the ones who appear the strongest, resilient, or unemotional who win.